anjaysahoo/frontend-interview/1-important-concept/07-react/readme.md

 1.  **Virtualize Long Lists**
     1. List virtualization, or windowing, is a technique to improve performance when rendering a long list of data.
 This technique only renders a small subset of rows at any given time and can dramatically reduce the time it takes to re-render the components, as well as the number of DOM nodes created.
     2. There are some popular React libraries out there, like react-windowand [react-virtualized](https://github.com/bvaughn/react-virtualized?tab=readme-ov-file), which provides several reusable components for displaying lists, grids, and tabular data.

+2. Million Lint is a VSCode extension that speeds up your website!
+Your React app is slow.
+Million Lint surfaces problematic code and automatically suggests ways to improve it.https://million.dev/docs
 </details>